merrilymeredith/zelda/README.md

 TODO
 ----

-x There should be an ignore $user command so people can opt out
+- ✓ There should be an ignore $user command so people can opt out
-- Should also just ignore users that are marked as bots, I think ~ The simple interface provided by Slacker doesn't easily expose a way to look up user and channel names from their IDs x user name-id map x Ignores should persist, and unignore should work too.
+- Should also just ignore users that are marked as bots, I think
+- The simple interface provided by Slacker doesn't easily expose a way to look up user and channel names from their IDs
+  - ✓ user name-id map
+- ✓ Ignores should persist, and unignore should work too.
-- If a message handler in the Slack process crashes it, slack replays the message every restart x made link happen in a different process, which sortof avoids this
+- If a message handler in the Slack process crashes it, slack replays the message every restart
+  - ✓ made link happen in a different process, which sortof avoids this
 - documentation
 - more tests
   - how to make interconnected bits easier to test